santosh-gh/online-store/README.md

+> [!NOTE]
+> This example and source code is taken from Microsoft Documentations for FREE demo and learning purposes.

 # Online Store

 This sample app consists of a group of containerized microservices that can be easily deployed into Kubernetes.
 This is meant to show a realistic scenario using a polyglot architecture, event-driven design, and common open source back-end services (eg - RabbitMQ).